mendz/youtube-fast-rewind-forward-buttons/readme.md

 3. Media Key Integration:
 Optimize control by mapping the keyboard media keys to mirror the extension buttons' behavior.

-3. Tooltip Toggle:
-Personalize your view by hiding buttons' tooltips for a cleaner interface.

 ### How to Access the Options Page:
-1. If you've pinned the extension, right-click the extension icon and select "Options".
+1. If you've pinned the extension, click the extension icon and select "Options".
-2. If you haven't pinned it, left-click the Chrome extension icon, then click the three dots near the "YouTube Rewind & Fast Forward Buttons" extension, and select "Options."
+2. If you haven't pinned it, click the Chrome extension icon, then click the three dots near the "YouTube Rewind & Fast Forward Buttons" extension, and select "Options."

 (Refer to the picture for guidance.)